Making potato salad doesn’t have to be complicated. There are a few key steps that will help you make the perfect potato salad each and every time!

 Prepare a large ice water bath.
 Once the potatoes are fork tender, drain and place in ice water bath for 3 minutes.
 Drain potatoes and when they are cool enough to handle, dice into small bite size pieces.
 Add pickle juice, toss gently and set aside to cool.

 In a small bowl combine mayo, mustard, salt, black pepper, garlic and cayenne pepper (optional).
 Mix well.

 Drain the onions.

 Place the potatoes, eggs, onion, celery and pickles in a large bowl.
-Pour the dressing and gently stir until thoroughly mixed.
+Pour the dressing on top and gently stir and fold until thoroughly mixed.
 Garnish with Paprika (optional).

 Chill 2 to 3 hours before serving but even better if you let it chill overnight.